-If you own a single-family rental acquired after January 19, 2025, this is one of the best planning environments for cost segregation in years.
+If you own a rental property acquired after January 19, 2025, this is one of the best planning environments for cost segregation in years.
 100% bonus depreciation is back — and it's now permanent.

 What changed: the OBBBA restored 100% bonus depreciation